cyramica/haulers-guide/docs/deep-space-transports.md

 You have a window to hit it that's larger than when the timer shows 2 seconds, but I find that doing it with 2 seconds left always makes for good timing, so it's just playing it somewhat safe.

+---

+**TIP** When you want to use an insta dock bookmark while doing the Cloak+mwd trick, align as usual and enable cloak and mwd.
+Then either right in space or in your Places window and hover your mouse over the **Warp to within 0m** option as usual.
+You will still be able to spam F2 without the menu closing until you click it.

+---

 >**TODO** Make a youtube video showcasing the trick

 <br>